-Major US stock indexes finished trading mostly in positive territory
+Major US stock indexes finished trading in the red

 At the time of closing: